moody/Wux/README.md

 ## Annotation Tips

-A couple of patterns get the most out of Wux's [LuaCATS](https://luals.github.io/wiki/annotations/) annotations in your own code:
+Wux's [LuaCATS](https://luals.github.io/wiki/annotations/) annotations are comments first: documentation you can read without any editor support at all.
+Where [lua-language-server](https://github.com/LuaLS/lua-language-server) understands them, whether VS Code or another client, the autocomplete and hover support is genuinely useful.
+Add one where LuaCATS won't infer the shape you expect on its own, not everywhere by default.
+A few patterns that help with that in your own code:

-- **Define listeners separately, not inline.** A function passed directly to `Store:Subscribe(function(state) ... end)` won't get `state` inferred.
-Define it as its own local with a `@type WuxListener<T>` first, then pass that instead, as in the example above.
+- **Define anything you want typed as its own local, not inline.** LuaCATS infers a function's parameters from its own declared signature, not from the slot it's passed into. `Store:Subscribe(function(state) ... end)` won't get `state` inferred; define the listener separately with its own `@type WuxListener<S>` first, as the example above does.
+The same is why `todosReducer` and `addTodo` are defined named rather than inline.
-- **Cast the result of `CombineReducers` once, where you build it.** It can't infer the shape it composes from its arguments, so annotate the combined reducer with the real state type at that point, rather than leaving every downstream use typed as `WuxReducer<table>`.
+- **Cast the result of `CombineReducers` once, where you build it.** It can't infer the shape it composes from its arguments, so annotate the combined reducer with the real state type at that point, rather than leaving every downstream use typed as `WuxReducer<table, any>`.
+- **Only give a reducer a payload type (`P` in `WuxReducer<S, P>`) if every action it reads `action.payload` for shares that shape.** `todosReducer` above is safe with `WuxReducer<Todo[], string>` since it only reads `action.payload` for one action type.
+A composed reducer, like whatever `CombineReducers` returns, sees every action passing through and should keep `P` as `any`.
+- **Reach for `WuxRawReducer<S, A>` when one payload type isn't enough.** `WuxReducer<S, P>` is sugar for `WuxRawReducer<S, WuxAction<P>>`.
+Use `WuxRawReducer` directly with a specific action class, or a union of several, when a reducer's branches expect different payload shapes for different action types.

 ## API